 The one single thing which any amateur photographer can do to improve their photography is to take the time to edit their photos.
 It isn’t complicated and many of the tools are available for free online.

 Most people think that when they take a photo, they are capturing reality, or “the truth”.
 You are not.
-There are any number of settings on a camera, and what settings you choose will determine what the photo will look like.
-The sensor, the lens and any other things all factor in to the final image.
-Even on a point-and-shoot camera where you can’t change the settings there are still decisions being made, they just aren’t being made by you.
+There is any number of settings on a camera, and what settings you choose will determine what the photo will look like.
+The sensor, the lens, and any other things all factor into the final image.
+Even on a point-and-shoot camera where you can’t change the settings, there are still decisions being made, they just aren’t being made by you.

 When you realize that the image you are capturing is dependent on a whole host of factors which could be changed, you can realize that you aren’t capturing “the truth”, but rather a version of “the truth.”
 Change the settings, hardware or lighting and you’ll get a totally different outcome.